davidefiocco/davidefiocco.github.io/_drafts/2020-07-11-debugging-containers-with-vs-code.md

 ### Coming up with a fix

-Next, the idea is to come up with some code that can fix the problem.
+Next, the plan is to come up with some code that can fix the problem.
 Proceeding by trial and error is allowed!

 A procedure can be roughly as follows: